Board of directors: The board and society

 Most companies have weak mechanisms for bringing the voice of society into the board room.
 They rely on personalities who were not appointed for their understanding of societal issues.
 Often they give limited focus (both through time and financial resource) to issues of corporate responsibility and sustainability.
 A social board has society designed into its structure.
 It elevates the voice of society through specialist appointments to the board and mechanisms that empower innovation from within the organisation.
 Social boards align themselves with themes that are important to society.
 These may include measuring worker pay ratios, linking personal social and environmental objectives to remuneration, integrated reporting, fair tax and B-Corp certification.

 Social boards recognise that they are part of society and that they require more than a licence to operate to succeed.
 They balance short-term shareholder pressure against long-term value creation, managing the business for a plurality of stakeholders including employees, shareholders, supply chains and civil society.

+India

+India has no legislative equivalent to Sarbanes–Oxley Act (given below), though Clause 49 of the SEBI Listing Agreement provides relevant rules.
+India adopted this new corporate governance standard under Article 49 of the Listing Agreement on 31 December 2005, which is mandatory for all listed companies.
+This provision mandates certain governance practices for companies listed on Indian stock exchanges.
+Key provisions under clause 49 include those under which top executives like CEOs and CFOs must verify the effectiveness and accuracy of financial statements.

+After the Satyam scandal in 2009, internal financial controls gained importance in India.
+The Companies Act, 2013 introduced internal financial controls imposing specific responsibilities on the board, audit committee, management and others.